TetraMesa

 October 22, 2025 By Scott

 Something is happening across technology sectors creating one of those paradigm-shift moments.
 It’s not a single breakthrough but a convergence of pieces that have struggled to be the “next thing” on their own.
-Their larger use cases are only now emerging as they interact.
-Look across our shiny new tools: blockchain, crypto, more capable agentic systems, and of course AI.
-Together they’re forming connective tissue between AI, data, and decentralized systems.
+Their larger use cases are emerging as they interact.
+Look across our shiny new tools: blockchain, crypto, and of course AI and more agentic systems.
+Together they’re forming connective tissue among themselves.
 Like generalized microprocessors once enabled hardware to be more useful and economical with flexible software, this new phase of composability could again transform speed, flexibility, and cost.

 [Read more…]